abnerbolandim/abnerbolandim/README.md

 - 🔭 I dedicate myself to the front/back-end and mobile
-- 🌱 Studying JavaScript (ES6) e Orientação a Objetos
+- 🌱 Studying JavaScript Orientado a Objetos

 <div align="center">
   <a href="https://github.com/abnerbolandim">